Nicolet College

 • Type of weapon displayed, if any.

-• Note the individual(s) exact time and direction of departure.
+• Note the exact time

 • Safeguard the scene for physical evidence by locking the door or preventing entry.